 The element cvrf:CurrentReleaseDate is the current date (and time, optionally) that the document was released by the issuing party.
-2.2All dateTime values in CVRF require a time, and we recommend the inclusion of a time zone as well (OASIS endorses the use of Universal Time Coordinated (UTC), also known as GMT or “Zulu time”).
-If a time zone is excluded, Zulu should be assumed.
+All dateTime values in CSAF CVRF require a date and a time (cf. section 2.2 Date and Time).

 Examples